Gloria Kisch: Time in California

-In 1978 she was included in a landmark group exhibition organized by Southern Exposure at San Francisco's Stephen Wirtz Gallery.
+In 1978 Kisch was included in a landmark group exhibition organized by Southern Exposure at San Francisco's Stephen Wirtz Gallery.
 Among the other artists shown were John McCracken, Judy Chicago, Bruce Nauman, Ed Ruscha, Kenneth Price, Richard Diebenkorn, and Edward Kienholz.
-That same year, her work was also exhibited at the Los Angeles Institute of Contemporary Art in the exhibition Current Directions in Southern Californian Art.
+That same year, she also had a solo exhibition at the Los Angeles Institute of Contemporary Art titled Zeu.'
 She had her first New York solo show, of The Chimes Series (originally presented at Janus Gallery in Venice, California) at the Touchstone Gallery in 1979.

-Her work was reviewed in Artforum multiple times in the 1970s, including a November 1974 article in which Peter Frank compared her work to Alberto Giacometti's, and a February 1978 review by Frank of her 1977 solo exhibition at Cirrus Gallery.
+These large-scale as well as tabletop sculptures were formed from rocks Kisch gathered and affixed to the tops of vertical steel rods arranged to suggest the rocks’ potential to create sound, highlighting the energy latent in their form.

-In 1980 she had a small solo exhibition at New York's Institute for Art and Urban Resources, P.S.1 (now MoMA PS1).
+Curated by Alanna Heiss, in 1980 Kisch’s work was included in a Special Projects Exhibition at New York's Institute for Art and Urban Resources, P.S.1 (now MoMA PS1).

+Kisch was named a leading artist in the 1980 ARTnews article covering the Venice California art scene, and was featured in the film Contemporary Artists At Work: Sculptors, a Harcourt Brace and Jovanich film alongside John Chamberlain, Fred Eversley, and John McCracken.

 Return to New York

 In 1981, Kisch returned to New York City, working briefly on Leonard Street before relocating to Broadway, where she was among the artists moving into converted Soho lofts.
 She built a studio on the first floor "because of the need to use heavy and bulky material."
-This same year, The Milwaukee Art Museum exhibited The Leonard Street Series, a group of sixteen large drawings made in oil stick and white gesso.
-The Milwaukee Journal reports Kisch as saying of the series that "the drawing developed because of my passion for New York, rather than my passion for drawing."

-Following, in 1983 Kisch presented The Gateway Series at the Queens Museum and at 55 Mercer Street.
+This same year, The Milwaukee Art Museum exhibited The Leonard Street Series, a group of sixteen large drawings made in oil stick and white gesso inspired by New York City.
+Following her Milwaukee exhibition, in 1983 Kisch presented The Gateway Series at the Queens Museum and at 55 Mercer Street.

-In the late 1980s, as she increasingly worked primarily in metal, Kisch embarked on "functional sculptures," objects and furnishings that blurred the line between art and design.
-They were exhibited at the Soho gallery Art et Industrie and later at the Bernice Steinbaum and Vered galleries.
-In the East Hampton Star, Rose C.S.
-Slivka wrote of the work that "There is no question but that Gloria Kisch, a Bridgehampton sculptor, has invented a whole new genre of furniture utility" and Suzanne Slesin stated in The New York Times that "There was a time when Ms. Kisch's imaginative, finely crafted sculpture posed difficulties, because it was often functional and thus challenged the conventional category definitions of art."